sebawita/articles/Controlling-robots-with-NativeScript-Bluetooth.md

  > **Hint**
 String seems to be a good solution for hardcoded values, however Uint8Array is much better when we need to deal with a constant stream of values coming from the UI.

-To issue a command we need to call the `writeWithoutResponse` function which takes
+To issue a command we need to call the `write` or the `writeWithoutResponse` functions which take:

  * serviceUUID - in our case this is `ffe5`
  * characteristicUUID - in our case this is `ffe9`